 Advantages and disadvantages of mechanical and biological prostheses

-A huge "pro" of mechanical heart valves is their durability.
-These models last practically for life.
-The likelihood that the flap will break is extremely low, occurring in about one in 10,000 people who undergo such surgery.
-The disadvantage of synthetic implants, however, is that there are favorable conditions for thrombus formation on their surface.
-Therefore, to prevent the possible consequences of clotting, such as the development of a stroke, those who have such prostheses must take blood thinning medications (marcumar, warfarin, etc.) throughout their lifetime.
+A huge advantage of mechanical heart valves is their durability.
+They last practically for life.
+The likelihood that the flap will break is extremely low, occurring in about one in 10,000 patients.
+But the disadvantage is the favorable conditions for thrombus formation on the surface of the prosthesis.
+Therefore, a lifelong administration of blood thinning medications is necessary to prevent thrombus formation.

-Also, according to a 2017 study by Norwegian scientists, one in six patients with an artificial valve feels a metallic clicking sound when the valve slams shut.
+It is also known that every sixth patient with an artificial valve feels a metallic clicking sound when it slams shut.

 This is not the case with biological prostheses.
-With them, anticoagulation therapy is needed only for a certain period.
-After it, low doses of aspirin are sufficient.
+In their case, anticoagulants are needed only temporarily.
+Later only low doses of aspirin are sufficient.

-But the disadvantage of animal tissue implants is their relatively short lifespan.
-From 10 to 15 years after placement, the prosthesis calcifies or undergoes a natural process of wear and tear, so that it must be replaced.
+However, implants made of animal tissue have a relatively short lifespan.
+After 10 to 15 years, the prosthesis calcifies or undergoes a natural wear and tear process, so that it must be replaced.

 In the case of aortic regurgitation, the valve is usually reconstructed by minimally invasive method through cutting only the upper third of the sternum.
 The "repair" type itself depends on the underlying disease that led to the insufficiency.
 In many cases normal function is restored by reducing the ring and reconstructing the cusps.
 In cases of aortic aneurysm, it is replaced by a vascular prosthesis made of artificial material, in which the own aortic valve is sewn.